KINFOO/portfolio/content/posts/2025/rails_credentials_fun.md

 secret = Rails.application.credentials.dig(:provider, :api_key)
 ```

-I later discovered that
-[dig](https://ruby-doc.org/3.4.1/Array.html#method-i-dig) is part of Ruby and
-is not specific to Rails.
-But even after reading documentation, I am still not
+Even though `dig`[^2] is part of Ruby and is not specific to Rails, I am still
-sharp enough on the topic.
+feeling not sharp enough on the topic.
 Documentation provides examples:

 ```yaml
 a = [:foo, [:bar, :baz, [:bat, :bam]]]